SUI-Components/sui/packages/sui-react-router/README.md

 ## Histories

+By default, `@s-ui/react-router` automatically detects the correct history depending on your environment but you could still access to these histories in case you need them.

 ### `browserHistory`
 `browserHistory` uses the HTML5 History API when available, and falls back to full refreshes otherwise. `browserHistory` requires additional configuration on the server side to serve up URLs, but is the generally preferred solution for modern web pages.